 All commercial and industrial projects are required to comply with the State of Ohio

-application fee requirements under Section 3735.672(C) of the Ohio Revised Code and the local processing fees outlined in the Tax Incentive Program, Policy and Procedures Plan as adopted by Council.
+application fee requirements under Section 3735.672(C) of the Ohio Revised Code and the local processing fees outlined pursuant to legislation and in the Tax Incentive Program, Policy and Procedures Plan as adopted by Council.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.08 DECLARATION OF PUBLIC PURPOSE.